 To obtain a Midstream Engineering minor, students must take 18 credits related to Midstream Engineering.
 Six restricted courses (18 credits) are required.
 Petroleum Engineering students can use any of their elective classes to take the classes that this minor requires.
-See CSM minor requirements here (http://bulletin.mines.edu/undergraduate/ undergraduateinformation/minorasi).
+See CSM minor requirements here (p.
+43).
 Students should begin their classes for this minor in the spring semester of their junior year in order to graduate in four years.